adams85/filelogger/README.md

 [![NuGet Release](https://img.shields.io/nuget/v/Karambolo.Extensions.Logging.File.svg)](https://www.nuget.org/packages/Karambolo.Extensions.Logging.File/)
 [![Donate](https://img.shields.io/badge/-buy_me_a%C2%A0coffee-gray?logo=buy-me-a-coffee)](https://www.buymeacoffee.com/adams85)

 The code is based on [ConsoleLogger](https://github.com/dotnet/runtime/tree/master/src/libraries/Microsoft.Extensions.Logging.Console) whose **full feature set is implemented** (including log scopes and configuration reloading).
 The library has **no 3rd party dependencies**.
 No I/O blocking occurs as **processing of log messages is done in the background**.
 File system access is implemented on top of the [Microsoft.Extensions.FileProviders.IFileProvider](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.fileproviders.ifileprovider) abstraction so it's even possible to use a custom backing storage.

 As of version 3.3.0 **JSON structured logging** (following the format established by [the JSON formatter of the built-in console logger](https://docs.microsoft.com/en-us/dotnet/core/extensions/console-log-formatter#register-formatter)) is also available.

+As of version 3.6.0 the **self-contained trimmed** and **Native AOT** deployments models are also supported (in applications running on .NET 8 or newer).

 ### Additional features:
  - Flexible configuration: